 Cap on Non-EU Students "Practically Impossible"

-While public universities in the Netherlands will likely have to justify why they offer programmes in English in the future, no such obligation will rest on private institutions - like Wittenborg University of Applied Sciences - the Dutch minister of education, culture and science, Ingrid van Engelshoven, assured Parliament this week.
+While public universities in the Netherlands will likely have to justify why they offer programmes in English in the future, no such obligation will rest on private institutions - like WUAS - the Dutch minister of education, culture and science, Ingrid van Engelshoven, assured Parliament this week.

 Van Engelshoven responded to a question by the Reformed Political Party (SGP) Wednesday evening during the debate on the controversial Bill on Language and Accessibility in the Dutch Senate (Tweede Kamer).
 The House is to vote on the Bill next Tuesday, 17 December.

 The draft legislation is cabinet's answer to mounting concern about the meteoric rise in the number of international students in the Netherlands, as well as the steady growth of English-taught programmes - especially master's programmes of which about 70% are now offered in English.
 Nay-sayers are arguing that English speaking programmes and students are gaining ground in academia at the expense of the Dutch ones.

 Van Engelshoven told the House that while internationalisation has brought much good to the country - including a huge boost to the Dutch economy - she has to consider the accessibility of education to Dutch students and the future of Dutch as a language.
 Hence, public (reliant on state funding) institutions of higher education will not only be required to have an explicit language policy, but also provide proof of the added value of English programmes to the Dutch-Flemish Accreditation Organisation (NVAO).

 "Free to Make our Own Decisions"